ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/1_AimingTheBall.md

 Now that we've got the basics implemented for our pong game, we're going to add some more mechanics to make our gameplay more deep and interesting

 To start we'll allow paddles to "aim" the ball.
-In particular we want the ball to bounce at a sharper angle, whenver hit use the edge of our paddle, thus making it harder for the other player
+In particular we want the ball to bounce at a sharper angle whenever it hits the edge of our paddle, thus making it harder for the other player

 ## Introducing direction/speed (and Cartesian vs Polar)